House Cubby Wall Shelf

 House Shaped Cubby Wall Shelf for Home Decor

-This thing is really large.
+This thing is enormous.
 I did end up gluing and tacking the outside frame with my nail gun.

 All of these Christmas decor items came from dollar stores.
-I staged it for Christmas, but this could be used as everyday decor for your favorite collectibles.
-I highly recommend that you check out Cristina’s project to see how you would like to go about making your own house shaped cubby wall shelf.
+I staged it for Christmas, but it could be used as everyday decor for your favorite collectibles.
+I highly recommend that you check out Cristina’s project to see how you would like to make your own house-shaped cubby wall shelf.

 Save and SHARE this on Pinterest.